Sergei1984/leetcode/readme.md

 Also it were pretty good Rust exercise since it is about writing structure with bunch of methods.

 Also recursive algorith here as usual, probably not optimal as usually.

+## Problem 48.
+Rotate image

+Basic idea of algorith: split a matrix to a set of nested concentrated squares with common center and rotate each square inplace.

+The most complexity is rotating square inplace.

+Idea is next: we rotate a vertexes of sub-squares.
+So taking top-left cell, put it to top-right, remember value of top-right, put it to bottom-right, remember the value, put it to bottom-left and put it's value to top-right finally.

+So on each starting point we have four replacements.

+Next we take second cell in first row (row: 0, col: 1) and repeat it.

+We should do x replacement, where x = width_of_square - 1.
+After that we have our square (I called it level) rotated.